etao36/Celer-Android-SDK/README.md

 ### Step 2.
 Get Celer profile

-To connect to an off-chain service provider, you need a server profile which is provided by this off-chain provider.
+To connect to an off-chain service provider, you need a server profile which is provided by this off-chain service provider.
 For your quick-test convenience, we have prepared everything you need.
 You can simply use the hard-coded profile in the sample project.
 “StoreDir” tells the SDK where to cache the data locally on your device.

 ```kotlin